tinacms/tinacms-site/content/docs/contributing/guidelines.md

 ### Creating Packages

-Packages in Tina are organized according to thier name
+Packages in Tina are organized according to their name

 | Type                    | Naming Convention  | Example Path            |
 | ----------------------- | ------------------ | ----------------------- |